- 1 Shoulder Pain Overview

 Overuse shoulder injuries often can be prevented.

+Strengthen the rotator cuff.
 Weak rotator cuff muscles may be unable to adequately stabilize the shoulder joint.
-Rotator Cuff Exercises can help.
 Building up strength of the rotator cuff through exercise helps to stabilize the shoulder joint to prevent abnormal pressure on the soft tissues surrounding the joint.
 The muscles that control the shoulder blade also play a role in stabilizing the shoulder joint.

 Avoid repetitive overhead activities.
 If you are involved in activities that involve repetitive overhead movements, take frequent breaks.
 Fatigued rotator cuff muscles lose the ability to keep the shoulder stabilized.